merely-useful/py-rse/index.md

 index 3 out of range
 ```

-Exceptions are organized in a hierarchy:
+Exceptions are organized in a hierarchy:\index{exception!hierarchy}
 for example,
 `FloatingPointError`, `OverflowError`, and `ZeroDivisionError`
 are all special cases of `ArithmeticError`,